NON-STATE ACTORS IN EDUCATION

 Profit-making: See Multi-level regulations.

-Taxes and subsidies: The state provides subsidies for private registered early childhood centers in order to achieve universal access to early childhood education.
+Taxes and subsidies: The state provides subsidies for registered private early childhood centres in order to achieve universal access to early childhood education.
 For more information, see Multi-level regulations.

 Quality of teaching and learning